mastercomfig/mastercomfig/docs/customization/custom_configs.md

 ## Utility Commands

-* `run_modules`: applies modules. useful for changing module levels in-game, and then applying them all at once.
+* `run_modules`: Applies modules. useful for changing module levels in-game, and then applying them all at once.
-* `restore_preset`: restores modules back to preset defaults, without using user settings.
+* `restore_preset`: Restores modules back to preset defaults, without using user settings.
-* `restore_config`: runs all of mastercomfig and user configs again, resetting changes made in-game.
+* `restore_config`: Runs all of mastercomfig and user configs again, resetting changes made in-game.
-* `version_comfig`: outputs the version of mastercomfig currently being used.
+* `version_comfig`: Outputs the version of mastercomfig currently being used.
 * `voice_on`, `voice_off` and `voice_toggle`: Turns voice chat on, off and toggles respectively.
 Uses `voice_enable` and `voice_modenable` internally to fully control voice chat.
-* `preload_enable`: Enables preloading for mods like animations, yttrium's viewmodels, and more
 * `switchconsole`: Command for toggling console and console output.
 This is able to reduce the performance impact of console logging when the console is not toggled on.

 ## Optional Aliases